A Brief History

 The cracked and really, tragic life of Rodney King continued with further drunk driving and domestic violence problems until his death in 2012 at age 47 by drowning in his own swimming pool, loaded up with alcohol, cocaine, marijuana, and PCP!
 King had also appeared on reality TV celebrity boxing and celebrity rehab programs!

-Can we all just get along?
-You tell us in the comments.
+Question for students (and subscribers): Can we all just get along?
+You tell us in the comments section below this article.

 For more information, see either these collectible cards (yes, they no kidding actually made collectible cards about a tragic incident in American race relations…) or read the following book: